 Entropy maximization either at the local or the global setting results in virtually the same solution if two autocorrelation constraints are used.
-This solution is more complicated than SSS but tends to SSS as scale increases.
+This solution is more complicated than SSS, but tends to SSS as scale increases.
 For this reason, we call it an asymptotic scaling stochastic process (ASS process).
-The exact mathematical form is given in Appendix 1.
-Both SSS and ASS structures are plotted in terms of the resulting autocorrelation functions in Figure 4 also in comparison with empirical autocorrelations.
-Practically, the autocorrelation of either SSS and ASS is a power function of the lag; the difference is that in SSS both the slope and the intercept are dependent on each other (they are functions of the single parameter H, namely 2H-2 and $\rho_1 = 2^{2H-1} - 1$, respectively) whereas in ASS the intercept ρ_1 does not determine the slope of the autocorrelation decay.
-Here the SSS and ASS models were determined for the annual series and applied also in the monthly series.
-Thus, the model curves in all panels of Figure 4 are exactly the same.
-It seems that ASS is in all cases in better agreement with the empirical points and therefore we use this in the development of the model.
-Even though, due to the adopted rich parameterization, the ASS autocorrelation is nominally dependent on six parameters, in fact two parameters suffice to describe it (i.e., the intercept and slope in the plots of Figure 4, which correspond to the two autocorrelations that were used as constraints).
+Both SSS and ASS structures are plotted in terms of the resulting autocorrelation functions in Fig. 4, also in comparison with empirical autocorrelations.
+Practically, the autocorrelation of either SSS and ASS is a power function of the lag; the difference is that in SSS both the slope and the intercept are dependent on each other (they are functions of the single parameter H, namely 2H-2 and $\rho_1 = 2^{2H-1} - 1$ , respectively) whereas in ASS the intercept $\rho_1$ does not determine the slope of the autocorrelation decay.
+Here the SSS and ASS models were determined for the annual series and also applied in the monthly series.
+Thus, the model curves in all panels of Fig. 4 are exactly the same.
+It seems that ASS in all cases is in better agreement with the empirical points and therefore we use this in the development of the model.
+Even though, due to the adopted rich parameterization, the ASS autocorrelation is nominally dependent on six parameters, in fact, after entropy maximization, two parameters suffice to describe it (i.e. the intercept and slope in the plots of Fig. 4, which correspond to the two autocorrelations that were used as constraints).

-The link of short-term dependence, described by the two small lag autocorrelations, with the long-term dependence, described with the ASS model, will be done in the next subsection to construct an operational stochastic model for prediction as well as for simulation.
+The link of short-term dependence, described by the two small lag autocorrelations, with the long-term dependence, described with the ASS model, will be done in Section 4.3 to construct an operational stochastic model for prediction as well as for simulation.

-3.3 Model formulation
+4.3 Model formulation

-In accordance to (1) and the linearity assumption justified in section 2, our stochastic model will be a general linear one, i.e., where a is a vector of weights and V is a random term assumed independent of Z. The variable to be predicted, W, and all items of the vector of explanatory variables, Z, are normalized monthly flows.
-Specifically, assuming that the current time is i - 1, denoting Z_i the normalized flow at time i and $Z{(i)}$ the ith item of Z, we will have
+In accordance with (1) and the linearity assumption justified in Section 3, our stochastic model will be a general linear one, i.e.:

+$$W = \boldsymbol{a}^T \boldsymbol{Z} + \boldsymbol{V} \tag{11}$$ where a is a vector of weights and V is a random term assumed independent of Z. The variable to be predicted, W, and all items of the vector of explanatory variables, Z, are normalized monthly flows.
+Specifically, assuming that the current time is i-1, denoting $Z_i$ the normalized flow at time i and $Z{(i)}$ the ith item of Z, we will have: